-The calculation for Vancouver was based on the median rent for three-plus bedroom apartments for the family of four.

-Rent data may be difficult data to obtain for smaller communities.
-The CMHC produces the Rental Market Statistics report in the fall and spring of each year, and this report provides average rents for bachelor, one, two and three-plus bedroom apartments by selected municipalities (urban centers with a population over 10,000).
-The latest report can be found at https://www03.cmhc-schl.gc.ca/catalog/productDetail. cfm?cat=124&itm=1&lang=en&fr=1396459485230.
+INFORMATION NEEDED: The latest Canada Mortgage and Housing Corporation (CMHC) data on the median rent for three-plus bedroom apartments in your community.
+The CMHC conducts a regular Rental Market Survey in April and October of each year, and reports both median and average rents for bachelor, one, two and three-plus bedroom apartments by selected municipalities (urban centers with a population over 10,000).
+The latest statistics can be found on CMHC's Housing Market Information Portal here: https://www03.cmhc-schl.gc.ca/hmip-pimh/en#.